cs640-fall20205/joins-activity-mmmshr/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+    The customers Carol and David are not included in the result.

 2. Why do you think they are not in the result?
+    As these two do not have an existing orders, we do not see them in the result.

 3. Which orders are not included in the result?
+    The orders o5 and o6 are not included in the result.

 4. Why do you think they are not in the result?
+    As these two do not have an existing customers, we do not see them in the result.

 5. When is a row from Customers or Orders included?
+    When the row has an order and an existing customer with matching customer_id then it is shown.

 6. What is the meaning of INNER JOIN?
+    When the join has a row with matching condition and has filled all columns.

 ---